EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 menu options to Menus.
 For more information about tools and toolbars, see section :ref:`label_toolbars`.

-.. note:: QGIS is a cross-platform application - that though it provides you with the same tools, they may be placed in different menus according to the operating system specification.
+.. note:: QGIS is a cross-platform application -  although it provides you with the same tools, they may be placed in different menus according to the operating system specification.
 The lists below show the most common location including known variations.